ayushchakrabort/movie_analysis/README.md

-# This analysis has been done with Numpy Pandas Matplotlib Seaborn and the dataset has been downloaded from kaggle.
+# This analysis has been done with Numpy Pandas Matplotlib Seaborn.